 Over the years, the topic of vaccines, including travel vaccinations, has been rife with opinions, stories, and rumors.

-I originally published this post in 2015 and recently decided to do some research and update this to be a helpful resource as you decide what travel vaccinations to get (if any) before you hit the road.
+I originally published this post in 2015 and decided to do some research and update this in 2018 to be a helpful resource as you decide what travel vaccinations to get (if any) before you hit the road.
+It has since been updated for accuracy of links and content.

 In this guide, I let you know my opinion and experiences, and I also provide plenty of information to help you form your own opinion about travel vaccines and decide which (if any) vaccines you need.